- Mericia Anglade

 Carrot Juice

-Home Vegtables Juice: Such as any mixture of 2-5 of the following: corrot, cabbage. celery, kale, spinach, celery. watercress, cucumer, turnip greens.
+Home Vegetables Juice: Any mixture of 2-5: carrot, cabbage. celery, kale, spinach, celery. watercress, cucumber, turnip greens.

 Vitamin & Minerals

-Kelp: having a rich supply of trace minerals and vitamins, can be taken three times a day (1tsp).
-The Idoine in sea vegetables is best used when taken with Viamin E.
+Kelp: A rich supply of trace minerals and vitamins can be taken three times daily (1tsp).
+The Idoine in sea vegetables is best used when taken with Vitamin E.

-Vitamin E: is useful in menopause as well as in cases where there in an excess estrogen level.
-Take 100-2000 mg, a day.
+Vitamin E: is helpful in menopause and cases where they're in an excess estrogen level.
+Take 100-2000 mg a day.

 Vitamin A (and Beata Carotene) decreases excessive bleeding.

-Vitamin B aids the liver inactivating estrogen and feeds the nerves (emotional and physical stress increase the loss of water-soluable B vitamins).
-Vitamin B6 in particular is important for decreasing menstural cramps, providing one of the precursers necessary for one anti-inflammatory prostaglandins.
-You can take 50-100mg, a day.
+Vitamin B aids the liver in activating estrogen and feeding the nerves (emotional and physical stress increase the loss of water-soluble B vitamins).
+Vitamin B6, in particular, is essential for decreasing menstrual cramps, providing one of the precursors necessary for one anti-inflammatory prostaglandin.
+You can take 50-100mg a day.

-Vitamin C: is important nutrient for stress and healthy adrenal health.
+Vitamin C: is an essential nutrient for stress and healthy adrenal health.
 It decreases fatigue.
-It increases iron absorption as well as helps to reduce bleeding by streghthening the capillaries.
+It increases iron absorption and helps reduce bleeding by strengthening the capillaries.
 Wastes such as carbon dioxide and lactic acid are eliminated from the uterus more effectively.
-In addition, by strengthening the blood vessels, vitamin C will reduce bleeding and cramps.
+In addition, by supporting the blood vessels, vitamin C will reduce bleeding and cramps.
 Tale 100-2000 mg a day.

-Bioflavonoids: adi in the regulation of estrogen in the body, increasing or decreasing as needed.
-They contain plant estrogens tissue sensitive to estrogens made withing the body for specific tissue sensitive to estrogen and control estrogen prodution by the body.
-One form is question which can be taken at a dosage of 300-1000 mg, day.
+Bioflavonoids: adi in estrogen regulation in the body, increasing or decreasing as needed.
+They contain plant estrogens tissue sensitive to estrogens made within the body for specific tissue sensitive to estrogen and control estrogen production by the body.
+One form is a question that can be taken at 300-1000 mg per day.

-Magensium: is needed for calcium to work properly as well as for antiflammatory prostaglandin production.
-Take 200-800 mg, a day.
+Magnesium: is needed for calcium to work correctly and for anti-inflammatory prostaglandin production.
+Take 200-800 mg a day.

-Patassium: is also needed for muscle tone and can be obtained from vegetables, particulary sea vegtables, particualry sea vegetables. this is particulary beneficial one week before the menses.
-(Blackstrap molasses is a good source poatassium.
+Potassium: is also needed for muscle tone and can be obtained from vegetables, particularly sea vegetables, particular sea vegetables. this is particularly beneficial one week before the menses.
+(Blackstrap molasses is a good source of potassium.

-Some form of green food such as alfafa, chlorophyll, spirulina, chlorella, etc. for concentrated minerals and vitamins should be taken daily.
+For concentrated minerals and vitamins, some forms of green food, such as alfalfa, chlorophyll, spirulina, chlorella, etc., for concentrated minerals and vitamins, should be taken daily.

 Fructooligosaccharides (FOS) is a supplement that serves as food for endometriosis.

-DIM (Diindolmethane): is an estrogen blocker and metabolizer that is found in cruciferous vegetables.
+DIM (Diindolylmethane): is an estrogen blocker and metabolizer found in cruciferous vegetables.
 It helps balance estrogen levels.

 Liver Supplements